IQSS/dataverse/doc/sphinx-guides/source/contributor/index.md

 ## Working Groups

 Most working groups are wide open to participation.
 For the current list of groups, please see <https://www.gdcc.io/working-groups.html>.

+## Artwork

+Surely we can put artistic talent to use.
+See <https://github.com/IQSS/chat.dataverse.org/issues/18> for a story about drawing animals chatting about Dataverse.

+As [annnounced](https://groups.google.com/g/dataverse-community/c/pM39_9O5Rug/m/CK-gJqZFBgAJ), we have a [sticker template](https://dataverse.org/sites/projects.iq.harvard.edu/files/dataverseorg/files/dataverse_community_stickers_template.zip) you can use.

+See [Illustrations from The Turing Way](https://zenodo.org/doi/10.5281/zenodo.3332807) for how that community has created artwork.
+Perhaps we can do the same.

+## Other Contributions

+We consulted <https://opensource.guide/how-to-contribute/> but no list is comprehensive.

+What else should we list here?
+How to YOU want to contribute to Dataverse? 🎉